nextflow-io/training/docs/hello_nextflow/07_hello_modules.md

 ## 0. Warmup

 When we started developing our workflow, we put everything in one single code file.
-In Part 5, we started turning our one-script workflow into a proper pipeline project by teasing out parameter settings and building out the configuration file(s).
+In Part 5 (Hello Config), we started turning our one-file workflow into a proper pipeline project.
-We also moved to the standard Nextflow convention of naming the workflow file `main.nf`.
+We moved to the standard Nextflow convention of naming the workflow file `main.nf`, fleshed out the configuration file, and added a parameter file.

-Now it's time to tackle **modularizing** our code.
+Now it's time to tackle **modularizing** our code, _i.e._ extracting the process definitions into modules.

-We're going to pick up where we left off in Part 5 (Hello Config), this time working inside the project directory called `projectM` (for Modules).
+We're going to be working with a clean set of project files inside the project directory called `projectM` (for Modules).

 ### 0.1.
-Explore the projectM directory¶
+Explore the `projectM` directory

 Let's move into the project directory.
 If you're continuing on directly from Part 5, you'll need to move up one directory first.